History of the Mesquite Fire Department

 By the year 2000, paramedic continuing education was made available online, prompting the Department to make the “net” available in our stations.
 Another firefighting tool introduced during this time was the thermal imaging camera (TIC).
 The TIC improved safety for firefighters and increased the speed with which victims and fires are located in emergencies.
 In November 2003, implementation of the Mobile Data Computer program began, revolutionizing the way our firefighters receive information from dispatch.
 The Electronic Patient Care Reporting System was implemented in 2009.

-The Mesquite Fire Department currently employs 199 sworn personnel and seven civilians.
-After many improvements to the Department, water system and emergency communications system, the Insurance Services Office (ISO) designated Mesquite’s Public Protection Classification (PPC) as Class 1, a distinction we have held since March 1, 2007.
+The Mesquite Fire Department currently employs 207 sworn personnel and six civilians.
+After many improvements to the Department, water system and emergency communications system, the Insurance Services Office (ISO) designated Mesquite’s Public Protection Classification (PPC) as Class 1, on March 1, 2007.